justuswilhelm/pufferfish/docs/caddy.readme.md

 sudo -u caddy mkdir -m 700 /var/lib/caddy/secrets
 ```

+# Caddy private key

-Create the server certificate key:
+Create the server certificate key `lithium-server.key` and store it in
+`/var/lib/caddy/secrets`.
+The key has read and write permissions only for
+`caddy`.

 ```bash
 sudo -u caddy openssl ecparam \